My Analogue Childhood → Digital Adulthood…

 So back-end / front-end web developers, web designers, content managers, editors, copywriters, UI / UX designers, product owners, SEO analyst… we all need to take action in the digital age as we are all accountable!!!
 If you don’t have some knowledge on this by now, you are living half a decade and maybe even a decade behind!

-By the way, I think I would have been a neuroscientist (might seem a bit farfetched but hey one can experiment with the idea) or an architect (I have alignment and spacing issues) if life took a different turn!
+By the way, I think I would have been a neuroscientist (might seem a bit farfetched but hey one can experiment with the idea) or an architect (I have alignment, symmetry and spacing issues) if life took a different turn!

 Random thought — the revolution of CRISPR Cas-9 (genome editing), l’m so intrigued how this is done!